Integrative Psychotherapy is a collection of developmentally-based and relationally-focused concepts about…

 It is time to make your own decision and chose the life you want!

 Psychotherapy can help you make contact with the fragmented self, reintegrating it as a part of yourself that can no longer be denied.
-This reintegration is a necessary step in the search of your own freedom.
+This reintegration is a necessary step in the search for your own freedom.

 “We become free by transforming ourselves from unaware victims of the past into responsible individuals in the present, who are aware of our past and are thus able to live it most”, Alice Miller.

 Unfortunately most people are doing exactly the opposite.
 They avoid contacting the old memories, the painful ones, memories that have been repressed and then forgotten.
-People live their lives with huge memory gaps or complete absence of memory as if forgotten who they really have been.
+People live their lives with huge memory gaps or complete absence of memory as if they’ve forgotten who they really have been.
 They tend to carry this vacuum in life that is manifested in various inexplicable behaviours and preferences, until the day when life becomes too empty or something in the present triggers the forgotten memory.

 Repressing the pain just makes it bigger and intolerable and the emotion will be manifested through the body as different forms of illness, such as asthma, ulcers, irritable bowel syndrome, allergies and even cancer can be an expression of repressed feelings.